 The County shall provide an option for dental insurance coverage for eligible employees and dependents in one or more dental insurance plans.
+There shall be a primary dental plan, and a lower cost dental health maintenance organization (DHMO) plan may be offered.
 Such plans may be fully insured or self-insured by the County.
 The County may also offer buy-up plan options.

-For employees not eligible for Cafeteria Plan Benefits under Section 2.1 above, the County shall pay the employee-only premium for the standard dental plan and any increases thereto.
+The County shall pay the employee-only premium for the standard dental plan any increases thereto.
 The employee shall pay the difference between the employee-only County contribution and the buy-up option.
 Dependent dental coverage is available at the employee's expense.